-Reunion Island. – My visit to Reunion Island remains a highlight of my travels.
+My visit to Reunion Island remains a highlight of my travels.
 The creole music, sultry atmosphere, myriad of attractions and activities on offer.
 Black beaches, white beaches, blue lagoons, aerial views.
 Hill top villages, an active volcano, delicious food and rhythm of life.
-I wrote about things to do there for Travel Update, as below.
+I wrote about things to do there: Reunion Island.
+Untamed Adventures on a Wild Island for Travel Update, as below.

 A year ago my knowledge of Reunion Island was limited.

 I knew it was located in the Indian Ocean, was French in character and that I needed to get there.
 Especially after reading this early description by The Marquis de Mondevergue who said in 1966 – ‘Bourbon Island – as it was first known – may appear rather primitive with its mass of mountains and impenetrable forests, but there are some exceedingly beautiful places, fresh air and clean water, and such a large amount of game, fish, turtles, wild cows and pigs that anyone ought to be overjoyed at the prospect of living there…’ How right he was.

 Having now experienced Reunion Island’s diversity I know it to be an adventurer’s paradise, one where the magical mix of relaxed island living blends naturally with an array of outdoor activities to satisfy the most active traveller.
 One feels somehow healthier here and all the locals appear to radiate fitness.
 The sun is hot, the water warm, the food is good and it’s as though the infectious Malayo music of the Creole people seeps into your soul on touchdown.